FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/install_power_robot.rst

      - Start/stop running program.

    * - Ethernet
-     - Connect to the web oscilloscope.
+     - Connect to the teaching pendant.

    * - Turn off
      - No enabled.